- 64 Bit CPU, 2.6 GHz Xeon or faster

 A full list of iOS trusted Certificate Authorities is available at: http://support.apple.com/kb/HT5012.

-The Silverback MDM solution is web based and this must be taken into consideration if there are any corporate web proxies on the network.
-If your workforce uses a web proxy to browse the internet then they need to be configured to allow the Silverback solution to function effectively:
+Silverback is web based.
+Take it into consideration if there are any corporate web proxies in your network.
+If your end users are using a web proxy to browse the internet, then an appropriate configuration is needed to allow Silverback to function effectively:

 - Configure each web proxy to allow traffic destined for the Silverback server to reach its destination unaltered.

-- Ensure that any devices connected to Wi-Fi have access to the Apple push network via this proxy, as outlined in Firewall Rules.
+- Ensure that any devices connected to Wi-Fi have access to the Apple push network, as outlined in Firewall Rules.

-- Ensure that any Android devices enrolled in Silverback are able to access GCM via this proxy, as outlined in Firewall Rules.
+- Ensure that any Android devices enrolled in Silverback are able to access GCM, as outlined in Firewall Rules.

 Silverback will notify administrators about key events in the system if configured to do so.
 The SMTP Server details are required for alerts.
 The SMTP Server must allow anonymous relay within the company domain.

 Silverback is used to manage deployment of Exchange ActiveSync client configurations.
-This guide assumes Exchange ActiveSync is currently configured and is in a working state.
-The network requirements specified in this document assume this configuration is working correctly and any Exchange ActiveSync network requirements are not included.
+Ensure your Exchange ActiveSync is currently configured and in a working state.

 Exchange PowerShell Connectivity

 Silverback can be configured to use Microsoft Exchange’s Device Quarantine Mode to block devices from syncing with the Exchange Server at a device level.
-For this to work, you must configure the following extra Active Directory Permissions on the Silverback Enterprise Device Manager group:
+For this to work, add the following extra Active Directory Permissions on the Silverback Enterprise Device Manager Group:

 - Organization Management